zextras/tech-doc/source/carbonio/adminpanel/domains/newuser.rst

 =================

 In this section we provide directions to create a new account or shared account, by configuring the most common options.
+You can then further configure the user features and data: have a look at the full list of options for a new account can be found in section :ref:`ap-accounts`.

 If you want to create a *Global Admin* or *Delegated (Domain) Admin*, please create a new account, then refer to section